telosnetwork/telos-docs/docs/nodes/local_developer_network.md

 # Installations
-Make sure you have EOSIO installed via ``` cleos version client``` Otherwise head over to [EOSIO installation guide](../native/eosio_toolkit/getting_started_eosio)
+Make sure you have EOSIO installed via ``` cleos version client``` If not currently installed, follow this link before proceeding: [EOSIO installation guide](../native/eosio_toolkit/getting_started_eosio)

 ## Node Template
-We will be using the node template found [here](https://github.com/telosnetwork/node-template) to set up a local dev node.
+This example will use the node template found [here](https://github.com/telosnetwork/node-template) to set up a local dev node.

 __Clone the Node template to local project folder and open Code IDE.__